 While finishing our first coreboot port, we have successfully neutralized the Intel ME thanks to the great work of the “me_cleaner” project, removing its kernel, network stack, and about 92% of the Intel ME binary.
 There remains a little over 7% before complete removal.

 When testing, the goal is to run and operate a neutralized Intel ME firmware+coreboot correctly for more than 31 minutes, as it takes 31 minutes to verify that the ME lockdown has been fully disabled.
 We have demonstrated this as well:

-We are working to completely remove (or reverse engineer) the Intel ME, on all our models, and will update on our blog (and this page) as we make progress on that front.
+We are working to completely remove (or reverse engineer, as we have begun to do) the Intel ME, on all our models, and will update on our blog (and this page) as we make progress on that front.
 In the meantime, feel free to check out the many topics related to this one!